spendyaala/hands-on-labs-aws-dms-redis/Labs/lab6/README.md

 * Enable Cloudwatch logs for your migration tasks.
 * Configure Table Mapping Rules for selective data migration.

+## Premise
+At the end of the day, you are migrating data from your target MySQL database to Redis Enterprise Cloud on AWS.
+The actual task of migrating the data is done by an AWS DMS migration task.
+You are going to configure that task, in this lab.

 ## Hands-on lab exercise steps

 1. Now its time to define your migration task to actually do a database migration.